 Under no circumstances should you be using your own teeth as a means to open bottles or tear through the plastic.
 Your teeth are not meant to open objects and packaging, they are meant to chew.
 The more you use your teeth as openers, the more prone to craze lines you’ll be.

 In some cases, going from hot to cold temperatures can lead to craze lines.
 Eating hot soup while drinking cold water can cause temperature changes that your teeth may not be able to handle.
 To combat this problem, drink lukewarm or hot water (not too hot!) while eating hot foods.

 What’s the difference between cracked teeth and craze lines?

 Although craze lines are cracks in the teeth, they are minimal.
 When craze lines deepen, they become cracks.
 If you have a cracked tooth, everything from the tooth’s enamel (the outer layer) to the roots are affected.

 How serious are craze lines?

 Many people consider craze lines a cosmetic problem so it’s best to consult your dentist to see what treatments they recommended.
 Some people live with craze lines because they don’t cause them any pain.
 However, it’s important to fix any oral health issues before they lead to further damage.
 In general, oral health problems don’t clear up on their own.
 There is a chance that the enamel around the craze line may repair itself and thicken if you take care of your teeth.
-If you neglect your oral health craze lines will deepen, turn in full-fledged cracks and leave you with root damage, cavities and tooth decay.
+If you neglect your oral health craze lines will deepen, turn in full-fledged cracks and leave you with root damage, cavities, and tooth decay.

-If you notice craze lines on any of your teeth, do not wait until it turns into a crack and contact our office immediately.
+If you notice craze lines on any of your teeth, do not wait until it turns into a crack and contacts our office immediately.
 At Dawson Dental, we can repair your mouth to ensure you have good oral health for years to come.